 An incision infection is probably the most common area for infection and is generally obvious as your incision will be extraordinarily painful, possible red and swollen as well.
 Howerver there are other infections such as internal infections that can crop up as well.

 Identifying C-Section Infections

 C-Section Incision Infection

 An infection on or around your incision can produce swelling, redness or fluid oozing from the incision.
 The fluid could be blood if you have reopened your incision in some way but that doesn’t necessarily mean you have an infection.

-If your incision does break open follow careful C-Section incision care so you don’t end up with an infection.
+If your incision does break open follow careful C-Section incision care at home so you don’t end up with an infection.